abdalla-diaai/workday-planner/README.md

 ## Usage

 Double click on the time block needed, type in a description and press save button.
 The event will be stored in local storage.
 [LINK TO DEPLOYED PAGE](https://abdalla-diaai.github.io/workday-planner/).
 [SCREENSHOT of DEPLOYED PAGE](./images/dummy-time%20@%201%20PM.png).
-In the screenshot, [the current time](https://github.com/abdalla-diaai/workday-planner/blob/d06c66ebcdb57b67de111155837e0ec8bd9d23f5/starter/assets/script.js#L5?plain=1) variable is set to a dummy time 01:00 PM.
+In the screenshot, [the current time](https://github.com/abdalla-diaai/workday-planner/blob/d06c66ebcdb57b67de111155837e0ec8bd9d23f5/starter/assets/script.js#L5?plain=1) variable can be set to a dummy time 01:00 PM for testing.
 Time in the past appears grey, the current hour which is 01:00 PM is red and the hours after 01:00 PM in the future appear green.

 ### Possible Issues